-Recipient of the 2020 First Book Award
+Recipient of the 2020 Library Company of Philadelphia First Book Award

 Lindsay DiCuirci’s Colonial Revivals: The Nineteenth-Century Lives of Early American Books (University of Pennsylvania Press, 2019) examines the rise of American antiquarianism and historical reprinting in antebellum America.
 Not merely vehicles for preserving the past, reprinted colonial books testified to the inveterate regional, racial, doctrinal, and political fault lines in the American historical landscape.

 2020 Honorable Mention

-Recipient of the 2018 First Book Award
+Recipient of the 2018 Library Company of Philadelphia First Book Award